Drug Supply Chain Security Act (DSCSA) Unpacked

 About the Drug Supply Chain Security Act (DSCSA)

 Enacted in 2013, the DSCSA is a U.S. federal law designed to secure the life sciences value chain and protect patient safety by providing a single standard for tracking and tracing certain prescription drugs throughout the supply chain.
 The law replaces an assortment of state requirements.
 In response to the growing number of substandard or counterfeit pharmaceutical products, the DSCSA system verifies pharmaceuticals at all stages from the manufacturer to the pharmacist to the consumer.
-As the phased implementation completes in 2023, full unit-level traceability, including aggregation, will be required.
+As the phased implementation completed, full unit-level traceability, including aggregation, is required.

 Benefits of the Drug Supply Chain Security Act (DSCSA)